Contrastive Self-supervised Learning in Recommender Systems: A Survey: Open Issues and Future Directions

 \subsection{Pretext Task}

 By solving pretext tasks, the model acquires the knowledge from data for downstream tasks.
 Therefore, extracting useful knowledge is an important issue.
 For example, CGI~\cite{CGI_ib} proposes an information bottleneck-based method that enables representations to capture the minimum sufficient information for the recommended task.
 However, it is designed for graph-based recommendation and is difficult to apply to other recommendation tasks.
 Moreover, as different tasks can capture different information, learning with multiple different pretext tasks can further improve recommendation performance.
-It is also worthwhile to further investigate how to adaptively combine different pretext tasks for the specific recommended tasks.
+It is also worthwhile to further investigate the adaptive combination of different pretext tasks for the specific recommended task.

 In contrastive pretext tasks, negative samples are essential, but obtaining informative negative samples is challenging.
 The commonly used uniform sampling strategy, which obtains negative samples by random sampling, suffers from false negatives.
 Besides, easy negative samples may degrade the performance of contrastive learning as they provide little information.
 Therefore, effective negative sampling strategies deserve further investigation.
 Some works~\cite{chuang2020debiased, hard_neg_mixing} explore this problem in computer vision.
 However, these methods are specifically designed for image data and are difficult to apply to recommendation methods.
 Moreover, since current methods require a large number of negative samples, efficient negative sample strategies also need to be explored.